WHAT IS THE ORAL LEE BROWN FOUNDATION

 WHO SHOULD APPLY?

-Disadvantaged students residing in the East Bay who are currently enrolled in the 1st grade, 6th grade, or 10th grade with demonstrated financial need may apply.
+Disadvantaged students residing in the East Bay who are currently enrolled in the 2nd and 7th grades with demonstrated financial need may apply.
 Candidates are expected to have a 3.0 grade point average or greater.
 Selected students must attend Saturday School at the Foundation each Saturday that it is in session.
 Parents must volunteer a minimum of 6 hours per quarter at the Foundation.
 Students and parents must participate in all Foundation activities.
 It is desirable that candidates have been actively involved in school activities or community organizations.
 Candidates must be US citizens.

 HOW TO APPLY

 The OLBF scholarship application packet is comprised of a biographical questionnaire, one personal essay, one letter of recommendation and the most recent official school transcript.
 All applications and materials should be assembled into one package and sent or taken to: